Flar09row/Thesis/README.md

 | ------ | ------ | ------ | ------ | ------ | ------ |

 ### Reddit_DailyCountsData.py
-This code gathers all posts of 13.
+This code retrieves all posts of 13.
 September 2026 from the selected subreddits.
+It counts the posts and comments.
+Furthermore, the attributes of all comments are collected.
 | 2rv00 | 2qsyt | 2uq32 | 2qhnf | 2qh7g | 2rd5t |
 | ----- | ----- | ----- | ----- | ----- | ----- |